 - Vaccine supplies are limited everywhere and available only to those now eligible under each state’s phased plan.
 Most vaccine sites require you to schedule an appointment online or by phone.
 Appointments can be very hard to get, as available time slots are booked quickly, and you may experience long wait times on the phone.
 If a time slot is not available, you may be put on the site’s waiting list.
 Some people are signing up at multiple sites to increase chances of getting an appointment.
 Once you have a confirmed appointment, public health officials ask that you don’t schedule or confirm another with any other provider so that vaccine appointments stay open for others.

-AARP recommends that you talk to your doctor about the safety, effectiveness and benefits and risks of the COVID-19 vaccine.
-Older adults, especially those with underlying medical conditions like heart disease and diabetes, are at increased risk for hospitalization and death from COVID-19.
+AARP recommends that you ask your doctor about the safety, effectiveness, benefits and risks of the coronavirus vaccine.
+Older adults, especially those with underlying medical conditions, are at increased risk for hospitalization and death from COVID-19.

 I’ve heard that some vaccines require a second shot.

 The COVID-19 vaccines from Pfizer and Moderna require two doses.
 If you get one of these, you’ll need a follow-up dose to be effectively immunized.
 The recommended second-shot date is three weeks after a first dose of the Pfizer vaccine and four weeks for Moderna’s, but the CDC says an interval of up to six weeks is acceptable.
 You should get a card from your provider saying when and where to return for the second dose.
 The state says it will send reminders via text, emails and phone calls.

 Johnson & Johnson’s vaccine requires just one shot.

 It’s not yet known how long immunity from a coronavirus vaccine lasts and whether it needs to be administered on a regular basis like a flu shot.

 Do I have to pay for the vaccination?